Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 Planned Features:
 1. Ability to call multiple numbers
 2. Add automatic messages for less urgent reminders such as X server is back online
+3. Send call when less than 1 Proxy is online

 # How to Set it UP!